mwongj/kubernetes-deployment/README.md

 In the previous playbook to install istio a gateway was created in the `istio-system` namespace with a wildcard host pattern so it can be reused by multiple deployments.
 The deployments will be routed by the `VirtualServices` using the URL path.
 It is also possible to create a `Gateway` per application but for the demo purposes, a path-based routing seems to be more convenient.

-To verify the installation, MetalLB, Ingress Gateway, and Istio configuration let's create a test Nginx `Deployment` to create the other resources needed for routing along with the nginx deployment.:
+To verify the installation, MetalLB, Ingress Gateway, and Istio configuration let's create a test Nginx `Deployment` to create the other resources needed for routing along with the nginx deployment:

 #### Deploying Nginx